Estimate Time8 min

 How to buy bonds

 Most investors get exposure to different types of bonds through bond funds.
 These may be through mutual funds or exchange-traded funds (ETFs).
 In either case, they are researched and curated by professionals or aim to recreate the performance of indexes tracking leading bonds.
-Bond funds allow you to minimize your risk by investing in potentially hundreds of bonds at once and can readily be bought through regular investment accounts, like taxable brokerage accounts, individual retirement accounts (IRAs), and 401(k)s.
+Bond funds allow you to minimize your risk by investing in potentially hundreds of bonds at once.
+They can be purchased through various investment accounts, including taxable brokerage accounts, individual retirement accounts (IRAs), and 401(k)s.
 In addition, you can easily sell shares regardless of bond maturity dates.

 Ready to place a trade?